uk000/goto/README.md

 # <a name="delay-api"></a>
 ## > Delay API
-The URI `/delay/{delay}` allows client to ask for a specific delay to be applied to the current request.
+The URI `/delay/{delay}` allows clients to ask for a specific delay to be applied to the current request.
 The delay API is not subject to the response delay that may be configured for all responses.
 Calling the URI as `/delay` responds with no delay, and so does the call as `/delay/0`, `/delay/0s`, etc.
 When a delay is passed to this API, the response carries a header `Response-Delay` with the value of the applied delay.

 #### API